Wingman4l7/trollbot/README.md

 [node-irc]: https://github.com/martynsmith/node-irc

 ### How to Run ###
+All the parameters *(server, channel(s), bot name, troll list, phrase list, your username, kill command)* are set in a config declared within the code.

-Navigate to the installed directory and run this command:
+To use, navigate to the installed directory and run this command:

 	node trollbot.js